abigailwozniak/job-tenure/detail.md

 ## QEMP Materials

 - The data from the 1960s and 1970s can be found on the ICPSR website (icpsr.org), study numbers 3507, 3510, and 7689.
-- The file qemp.do reads in the raw data from all 3 surveys, appends them, and calculates the averages reported in columns labeled “QEMP 1970s” in Table 6.
+- **qemp.do** - reads in the raw data from all 3 surveys, appends them, and calculates the averages reported in columns labeled “QEMP 1970s” in Table 6.

 ## CPS_materials ##